tls-md/tls-md/TLS/Concepts/REVOLVE.md

 MOVE in CIRCLES.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The current general word for revolving, both externally induced and proceeding spontaneously or naturally, is zhuǎn 轉.
+1. The current general word for revolving, both externally induced and proceeding spontaneously or naturally, is zhuǎn [[轉]].
-2. Xuán 旋 typically refers to things revolving because they are turned by someone or something.
+2. Xuán [[旋]] typically refers to things revolving because they are turned by someone or something.
-3. Yùn 運 refers prototypically to heavenly bodies moving on revolving circular or near-circular trajectories.
+3. Yùn [[運]] refers prototypically to heavenly bodies moving on revolving circular or near-circular trajectories.
-4. Huí 回 refers prototypically to revolving focussing on the fact that what revolves returns intermittently to the same position.
+4. Huí [[回]] refers prototypically to revolving focussing on the fact that what revolves returns intermittently to the same position.
 ## Modern Chinese Criteria
 運轉
 運行